wpdas/reactive-singleton/README.md

 ## :notebook: Changelogs

+### v2.0.0-rc2

+- Fixed the error message that was using an old resource reference

 ### v2.0.0-rc1

-- Fixed the issue that was causing this error: React Error message before the version 2.0.0: React Hook "useWatcher" cannot be called in a class component.
+- Fixed the issue that was causing this error: React Hook "useWatcher" cannot be called in a class component.
 React Hooks must be called in a React function component or a custom React Hook function.
 - The main API resources provided by `createSingleton()` was using a resouce called `useWatcher` to be used inside the Singleton Classes, however this went against React Hooks rules. `useWatcher` was renamed to `watch` and the `setValue` was renamed to `setClass`.
 So that, the usage of `createSingleton()` should be used like:

 ```ts